The Complexity of our Physical Existence

 Our Mental World

 Similarly, our minds form a complex energy network with interrelated functions occurring rapidly from moment to moment.
-Our minds are connected to the body and its processes, but have their own activities that take us far beyond our physical circumstances.
-Our minds can contemplate history, envision the future, examine the cosmos, or conceive of something divine, infinite or eternal.
+Our minds are connected to the body and its numerous processes, but have their own activities that take us far beyond our physical circumstances.
+Our minds can contemplate history, envision the future, examine the cosmos, or conceive of something divine, infinite or eternal – far beyond our personal physical existence.

 Our minds have diverse functions as sensation, emotion, reason, memory, imagination, motivation and intuition, spanning the states of waking, dream and deep sleep.
 Many of these mental functions occur at a subconscious level, like the automatic responses of our emotions, or our entire sleep state.
 We are not in control of our minds, which function automatically and erratically, even against our interests, according to various impulses, fears and desires we do not entirely understand.